RoboDomo/robodomo-client/README.md

 Render a UI that is appropriate for the browser's dimensions.
 Instead of tiles on Phone, we render lists.
 And so on.

+# Design Decisions

+1) For a html5 UI framework, react-bootstrap was chosen.
+A key function of the version supporting bootstrap 3, specifically, is the ability to mount tab content onenter and to unmount onexit.
+This is vital to performance, especially on slower mobile type devices - having components mounted but not visible would mean a lot of extra MQTT subscriptions for information not used/rendered.